ABOUT DANDELI WILDLIFE SANCTUARY

 MORE ABOUT DANDELI WILDLIFE SANCTUARY

-The sanctuary now covers an area of 834.16 square kilometres.
-This sanctuary is the second largest wildlife sanctuary of Karnataka.Along with its adjoining Anshi National Park, Dandeli is an abode of 40 tigers.
-All credit goes to the government announced Project Tiger that has helped increase the tiger-count to 40 from just 13 in 1997.
+The sanctuary now covers an area of 834.16 square kilometres, making it the second-largest wildlife sanctuary in Karnataka.
+Along with its adjoining Anshi National Park, Dandeli is the abode of 40 tigers.
+All credit goes to the government's announced Project Tiger, which helped increase the tiger count to 40 from just 13 in 1997.

-The best time to enjoy the Dandeli Wildlife Sanctuary is between March and October and the centre is open between 6am and 6pm.
+The best time to enjoy the Dandeli Wildlife Sanctuary is between March and October, and the centre is open between 6 a.m. and 6 p.m.

-There are so many attractions and opportunities on offer at Dandeli Wildlife Sanctuary, whether you choose action and adventure with white water rafting or slow the pace down with peaceful birdwatching and wildlife photography.
-You'll be spoilt for choice..!
+There are so many attractions and opportunities on offer at Dandeli Wildlife Sanctuary.
+Whether you choose action and adventure with whitewater rafting or slow the pace down with peaceful birdwatching and wildlife photography, you'll be spoilt for choice!

 Accommodation & Packages